perrygeo/python-mbtiles/README.md

 This is nothing more than an experiment at this point.
 I would, however, like to:

 * Make error handling more robust
+* Config file for the server (port, list of mbtiles to serve)
 * Handle jpg (coding was stupidly implemented assuming png)
 * Test cases, docs
 * setup.py file, cheesehop it, etc.